AntonCharnichenka/starbattle-game/README.md

  - collect gun bonus stars to enhance your weapon;
  - just like in real space your ship is inert, so use contrverse thrust to stop.

-Run starbattle.py to run the game.
+Run starbattle.py to start the game.